-1) new pools of private and public revenue streams;

-2) new revenues options (e.g., tax, charges, fees, bond sales);

-3) new incentives (frontloading and debt-based instruments, philanthropic/government guarantees, public-private partnerships, insurance, and other market-based mechanisms).
+A. new pools of private and public revenue streams.
+B. new revenues options (e.g., tax, charges, fees, bond sales); C. new incentives (frontloading and debt-based instruments, philanthropic/government guarantees, public-private partnerships, insurance, and other market-based mechanisms).

-These projects can be completed as individual (or teams of two reflecting the team members' increased level of effort to meet this assignment's objective).
+These projects can be completed as individual (or teams of 2-3 students reflecting the team members' increased level of effort to meet this assignment's objective).